neoalienson/neo01.com-source/_posts/2025/12/Understanding-RTGS-Core-Concepts.md

     - Highest form of money safety
     - No commercial bank credit risk

-## 2、RTGS in the Payment System Ecosystem
+## 2 RTGS in the Payment System Ecosystem

 ### 2.1 Payment System Hierarchy